Iveagh Vets Covid-19 Update July 2020

-The following information is important to ensure that we protect our staff and reduce the risk to you.
-Ultimately ensuring that we can still provide an emergency service to care for your animals and continue dispensing medications.
+The following information is important to ensure that we can continue to protect our staff and reduce the risk to our clients.
+Ultimately ensuring that we can continue to provide veterinary care, dispense medications and provide an emergency service to care for your animals in as safe a manner as possible.

-- SMALL ANIMAL DISPENSING -To obtain small animal drugs or pet food please telephone the surgery 028 40662334 and place your order.
+- SMALL ANIMAL DISPENSING -To obtain small animal drugs or pet food please telephone the surgery 028 40662334 and place your order, card payments can be made over the phone.
 Your order will then be dispensed and labelled and set outside at the rear of the building at Collection point B. For repeat prescription you can order through our website www.iveaghvets.com, please ensure you have sufficient medications and food.

-- FARM ANIMAL DISPENSING -To obtain farm animal drugs please telephone the surgery 028 40662334 and place your order, or alternatively email your order to firstname.lastname@example.org including your name and address .
-Your order will then be dispensed and labelled and set outside on a table at the farm animal door at Collection point A. Please allow time for the office staff to dispense.
+- FARM ANIMAL DISPENSING -To obtain farm animal drugs please telephone the surgery 028 40662334 and place your order, or alternatively email your order to firstname.lastname@example.org including your name and address.
+Your order will then be dispensed and labelled and dispensed at the farm animal door at Collection point A. Please allow time for the office staff to dispense.
 We advise you phone before you leave the farm and ensure you have sufficient drug stock.
 Only one person may visit the premises.
 Children/other family members must not accompany the person collecting medicines.

 - ROUTINE FERTILITY VISITS– These are essential to maintain food production.
-These will carry on as normal until further notice.
+These will carry on as normal.

 - Before farm visits